 We encourage participants to apply to the certificate program by the end of the second course.

 - Fill out the online application form if you want to formally apply to the program (*please remember you can take a class or two before you apply).

 In addition, please send the following materials to firstname.lastname@example.org:

 - Résumé or CV

-- Personal statement (maximum 1 page single-spaced), explaining your interest in the certificate, how your professional and educational background makes this program a good fit for you, as well as your professional development goals.
+- Personal statement (maximum 1 page single-spaced), explaining your interest in the certificate, how your professional and educational background makes this program a good fit for you, and your professional development goals.

 Transfer of Credits

-If, after you complete the requirements for the Early Grade Reading Graduate Certificate, you apply to and enroll in either the master’s (36 credits) or doctoral program with a specialization in International Education, you will be able to apply all 15 credits to that program.
+If, after you complete the requirements for the Early Grade Reading Graduate Certificate, you apply to, get admitted and enroll in either the master’s (36 credits) or doctoral program with a specialization in International Education, you will be able to apply all 15 credits to that program.